Ashu-hub/All-About-Java/MiscTopics.md

 **Q) What is epic?**
 	An Epic is a container for a significant Solution development initiative that captures the more substantial investments that occur within a portfolio.

+**Q) What is Story points and why not man-hour(time based) is consider in case of estimating task?**
+	A Story Point is a metric used in Agile project management and software development *to estimate the difficulty of implementing a particular User Story.* Story points are typically a unit of measuring three things, that each work item consists of:

+	1. The amount of work to do
+	2. The complexity of the work
+	3. Any risk or uncertainty in doing the work

+	Why not time based  estimation technique?
+	Some tasks are difficult to estimate precisely
+	If one developer estimates a project but another completes the task, the estimate becomes invalid.
+The time needed to complete a task will vary based on a developer’s level of experience
+	People generally underestimate obstacles they might face and consider only the best-case scenario

+**Q)Definition of Done Vs Definition of Ready**

+	Simply stated, the Definition of Ready defines the criteria that a specific user story has to meet before being considered for estimation or inclusion into a sprint.

+	The Definition of Done is an agreement between Development Team and the Product Owner on what needs to be completed for each user story.
+	Essentially, a DoD represents the acceptance criteria for a sprint or release

 **Q) Could you please explain the process you used for designing a solution?
 What kind of artifacts, materials have been created by you? **

 **Q) Explain Test Pyramid?**